ferdinandbracho/transaction_summary/README.md

 ## Extra Note
 - *Waiting for twilio sendgrid account restoration*
-- The integration is complete but for some reason sendgrid ask for extra info about the usage of the account, is already provide by the dev but still under revision
+- The integration is complete but for some reason sendgrid ask for extra information about the usage of the account, is already provided by the developer but still under revision
  ![integration Complete](https://github.com/ferdinandbracho/transaction_summary_maker/blob/fd38b59a0bc45163f588a07d16250475396298cb/docs_img/Screenshot%20from%202023-02-20%2009-10-28.png)